T'Pol: Relationship with Charles "Trip" Tucker III

 In "Kir'Shara," following the discovery of the Kir'Shara in season four, T'Pol's husband divorces her and Trip attempts to reconnect their relationship.
 T'Pol is studying the original teachings of Surak, and disregards that request.
 Hurt, Trip decides to make a new start and transfers to Enterprise's sister ship NX-02 Columbia, then working up prior to being commissioned.
 While he is away on Columbia, both he and T'Pol experience telepathic contact in the form of both waking daydreams as well as dreams while sleeping.

 An emergency requires Trip to return to the Enterprise.
 While he is aboard, an attempted takeover by Orions reveals that Trip is the only human aboard who is immune to the pheromones emitted by the Orion women, which proves to T'Pol they have bonded.
 An undetermined amount of time after the two learn of their bond, their relationship undergoes a major shock during the Terra Prime episodes when Trip and T'Pol learn that they have a child.
 The baby was a binary clone created using stolen DNA samples of the two by a terrorist group headed by a radical separatist, Paxton, who believed Earth should distance itself and defend itself from alien worlds and influences.
 The baby, a girl, was named Elizabeth after Trip's sister.
 As stated by Phlox, the child has Trip's eyes and T'Pol's ears.
 Elizabeth does not survive due to a flawed procedure during the cloning process.
 Trip revealed this to T'Pol when he went to her quarters to try to console her.
 He further indicated that according to Phlox, a different cloning process performed by gene surgeons who were more highly skilled than those employed by Terra Prime would probably result in a viable child.
 The two grieved together for Elizabeth, whom they had accepted as theirs.

+In an alternate reality seen in Star Trek: Lower Decks season 5, T'Pol is mentioned to have been married to Trip for 63 years, causing her to master human emotions.